 Echoes XYZ (also under the umbrella of EASTN-DC Manchester) is working on new 3D Spatial features using ambisonics and headphones orientation-awaremness, to provide further detail an inmmersiveness to their many lcoativeaudio experiences.

 web portal, a platform started by Josh Kopeček, CEO (NOVARS Research Centre) Yoann Fauch and Mathias Rossignol.

-The project examines how aural and visual encryption can play an important role to determine the pace, distribution and grammar of such encoded audiovisual signifiers, within the wider context of digital humanities.
-Critical engagement with technology will provide strong evidences of how social network data might be implemented in the Internet of Things, raising a number of new questions about creativity but also about security and privacy.
+CRYPTOGRAPHY AUDIO: In terms of privacy, the project examines how aural and visual encryption can play an important role to determine the pace, distribution and grammar of such encoded audiovisual signifiers, within the wider context of digital humanities.
+Critical engagement with technology aims to provide strong evidences of how social network data might be implemented in the geomaps and the Internet of Things, raising a number of new questions about creativity but also about security and privacy.

 Our above project on Aural Scramble with geolocative tools focuses on a form of data cryptography which uses Sonic Encryption, as a form to hide Aural messages in the context of the Augmented City.
 This technology will allow citizens to implant encrypted audiovisual information in the City, which can be retrieved by other citizens using GPS-aware devices (e.g. smartphones).
 For instance, cryptography can also by applied to guarantee the geographical position of a message being sent (Position-based Authentication) and to allow access to specific resource only if the client is at a verified geographical position (Position-based Access Control).
 The main method to observe position in classical modes of communication was the Time of response between the "Prover" and the "Verifier".